andfadeev/lein-tutorial/README.md

 At the beginning, I recommend sticking with Leiningen—it simplifies setup and lets you focus on learning the language itself.

-Later on, it’s worth exploring the [Clojure CLI](https://clojure.org/guides/deps_and_cli) and deps.edn.
+Later on, it’s worth exploring the [Clojure CLI](https://clojure.org/guides/deps_and_cli) and `deps.edn`.
 The CLI has been gaining popularity, partly because it’s supported directly by the Clojure core team, so you’ll likely come across it in real-world projects.
 It also offers some neat features, such as dynamic loading of libraries without restarting the REPL and support for git-based dependencies.